The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 - scalability unknown with previous stationary data collection tools

-- extremely quick and extensive data capture, with one single unit able to collect in 360 degree view simply by driving through the space at normal road speeds
+- extremely quick and extensive data capture.
+One single unit collects a 360-degree view simply by driving through the space at normal road speeds

-- ability to integrate the cameras with up to 4 GNSS devices at once offers the possibility of an absolute accuracy of 1-2 cm
+- The ability to integrate the cameras with up to 4 GNSS devices at once offers the possibility of an absolute accuracy of 1-2 cm,

-- Mosaic’s line of 360-degree mobile mapping cameras are the highest resolution in the market, offering the highest quality images imaginable – to create the most realistic 3D model of the space and infrastructure within it.
+- Mosaic’s line of 360-degree mobile mapping cameras is the highest resolution in the market.
+It offers the highest quality images to create the most realistic 3D model of the space and its infrastructure.

-If you’re interested to see more of what Mosaic’s cameras can do, check out some of these incredible videos here:
+If you’re interested in seeing more of what Mosaic’s cameras can do, check out some of these incredible videos here: